ucl-codec/mri_crop_filling/FS_dev/README.md

 Instead download this files and place them inside the folder:
 Miniconda3-py38_4.12.0-Linux-x86_64.sh and freesurfer-linux-ubuntu18_x86_64-7-dev.tar.gz

 To create the singularity image run the following commands while in this folder.
-CHneg user_name with your user name
+Change user_name with your user name

 ```
 podman build --quiet --squash-all --force-rm --tag freesurfer:dev .